This is a compendium of links to all of my posts from 2003 to the present.

-I have written two books on Election Analysis:
+I have written four books on Election Fraud:

-Matrix of Deceit:Forcing Pre-Election and Exit Polls to Match Fraudulent Vote Counts and Proving Election Fraud: Phantom Voters, Uncounted Votes and the National Exit Poll.
+Proving Election Fraud: Phantom Voters, Uncounted Votes and the National Exit Poll

-The books show that the recorded vote is always different from the True Vote.
-Unlike the misinformation spread in the media, voting machine “glitches” are not due to machine failures.
-It’s the fault of the humans who program the machines to switch and drop votes.
+The recorded vote is always different from the True Vote.
+Voting machine “glitches” are not due to machine failure; that is media misinformation.
+It’s the fault of humans who program the machines to switch and drop votes.

 In the 1968-2008 Presidential elections, the Republicans won the recorded vote by a 49-45% margin.
 The Recursive National True Vote Model indicates that the Democrats actually won by 49-45%.

-In the 1988-2008 presidential elections, the Democrats won the unadjusted state exit polls (375,000 respondents) by 51.6-41.8%.
-They won the average National Exit Polls (90,000 respondents) by the identical margin.
+In the 1988-2008 presidential elections, the Democrats won the 274 unadjusted state exit polls (total 375,000 respondents) by 51.6-41.8%.
+They won the six National Exit Polls (total 90,000 respondents) by the identical margin.
 But the recorded vote was just 48-46%.
 The deviations were too large to attribute to faulty polling or differential response.

-Check out the 1988-2008 Unadjusted State and National Exit Polls Database which I created based on the Roper archives.
+The 1988-2008 Unadjusted State and National Exit Polls Database is based on the Roper archives.

 The 2004 Election Simulation Model illustrates pre and post-election simulation forecasting and analysis.

-The Final 2004 National Exit Poll was mathematically impossible since it indicated that there were 52.6 million returning Bush 2000 voters – but he had just 50.5 million recorded votes.
-Only 48 million were alive in 2004.
-Approximately 46 million voted, therefore the Final overstated the number of returning Bush voters by 6-7 million.
-To determine the True Vote, the post-election True Vote Model calculated a feasible turnout of living 2000 voters based on Census total votes cast (recorded plus net uncounted), a 1.25% annual mortality rate and 98% Gore/Bush voter turnout.
-In this base case scenario, Kerry had 53.5%and won by 67-57 million and had 379 EV.
+The Final 2004 National Exit Poll was mathematically impossible since it indicated that 43% of 2004 voters (52.6 million) were returning Bush 2000 voters.
+But in 2000, Bush had just 50.5 million recorded votes.
+Approximately 48 million were alive in 2004.
+Assuming 46 million voted, the adjusted NEP overstated the number of returning Bush voters by 6-7 million.
+To determine the True Vote, the post-election True Vote Model calculated a feasible turnout of living 2000 voters based on total votes cast (recorded plus net uncounted), 1.25% annual mortality and 98% Gore/Bush voter turnout.
+In this base case scenario, Kerry had 53.5%and won by 67-57 million with 379 EV.